SHildebrandt4472/Task-Master/README.md

 11. You can now use the app

+12. To sign up as a new user, press the logout button and then select sign up.
+Use the registration code SIGNMEUP and fill in your details.

-12. To stop the app, press Ctrl+C in the terminal
+13. To stop the app, press Ctrl+C in the terminal

 ## License